Advanced Plot Customization

 and plot Visual Predictive Checks (VPC).
 The resulting plot objects

-generated from the Shiny GUI are of class ggplot
+generated from the Shiny GUI are of class ggplot, which

 means we can use additional functions from the ggplot2